-Miscommunication can arise in a variety of situations, such as when talking on the phone in an area with bad reception or with a lot of background noise.
+Miscommunication issue can occur due to technical reasons in a variety of situations, such as when talking on the phone in an area with bad reception or with a lot of background noise.
 This is especially frustrating if you’re trying to communicate an exact term, such as a name or a street address.

 The following guide will explain to you how the NATO alphabet works, and how to use it.
 The concept behind it is very simple, so you will be able to implement it almost immediately and with good results.

-The idea behind the NATO alphabet is very simple: you replace the letter you want to say with a word that starts with the same letter.
+The concept behind the NATO alphabet is simple: you replace the letter that you want to say with a word that starts with the same letter.
 For example:

 - B is replaced by BRAVO

 - G is replaced by GOLF

 While learning the actual NATO alphabet can be useful, the most important thing is to remember how the different letters are represented.